datalad-handbook/book/docs/basics/101-5-install.rst

    $  datalad install -d . -s https://github.com/datalad-datasets/machinelearning-books.git books/ml-books

-This command cloned the repository found at the URL https://github.com/datalad-datasets/machinelearning-books.git into the existing ``DataLad-101`` dataset, into the directory ``books/ml-books``.
+This command copied the repository found at the URL https://github.com/datalad-datasets/machinelearning-books.git into the existing ``DataLad-101`` dataset, into the directory ``books/ml-books``.

-Note: if we had not specified the path ``books/ml-books``, the command would have installed the dataset in the root of the directory and used the name of the remote repository "machinelearning-books".
-Alternatively, you could have navigated into the books directory and do the ``datalad install`` in there.
-Important: If you are installing *within* a dataset, but execute the command not from the root of this dataset, your ``-d`` option needs to specify the path to the root of the dataset.
+Note: if we had not specified the path ``books/ml-books``, the command would have installed the dataset in the root of the directory and used the name of the remote repository "``machinelearning-books``".
+Alternatively, you could have also installed the dataset from within the books directory.
+Important: If you are installing *within* a dataset, but execute the command not from the root of this dataset, your ``-d`` option needs to specify the path to the root of the dataset, and the path needs to start from the directory root.
 For example:
 ``datalad install -d ../ -s https://github.com/datalad-datasets/machinelearning-books.git books/ml-books``
 (with ``../`` being the Unix expression for ``parent directory``, i.e. "one-directory-up").

 .. container:: toggle